Last updated: Apr. 30, 2021

-Take note of the tax deadlines for 2021 so you don’t end up paying interest or penalties on late filing or payments.
+Take note of the tax filing and payment deadlines for 2021 so you don’t end up paying interest or penalties on late filing or payments.

 Individual tax deadlines